My favourite software and hardware tools

 - ConnectedText (CT) – a personal (or desktop) wiki, database for notes, outliner, writing tool and whatever else you make of it.
 It has not been marketed as a dedicated CAQDAS tool (such as Atlas.ti or NVivo), however being the flexible tool that it is I have been using it as my main CAQDAS solution (I was an NVivo user before).
 My intention is to explain how I do that on this blog, (an earlier version of my description of how I use CT for qualitative data analysis was posted on the Outliner Software forum).
 To run CT on a Mac or iPad see this, for Linux, see this.

-- Nebulous Notes on the iPod Touch and iPad, synced with the PC via Dropbox and imported (or copied and pasted) into:
+- Nebulous Notes for longer notes on the iPod Touch and iPad, synced with the PC via Dropbox and imported (or copied and pasted) into:

 - ConnectedText (which is the main database after all).

-- Surfulater – for capturing, storing and organising web page content on the PC (could do this with CT as well but I prefer to keep web content separate from my written notes).
+- Surfulater – for capturing, storing and organising web page content on the PC (I prefer to keep web content separate from my other notes).

 - ABBYY Screenshot Reader [used to be FREE; it may also come as bonus with FineReader Pro] – for extracting text from screenshots (or scanned PDFs) using OCR (though it has some other capture features as well).

-- Greenshot [FREE] – open source screenshot tool with editor for annotations.
+- Screenshot Captor [FREE] – sophisticated but easy-to-use screenshot tool with editor for annotations.

 - ClipCache Pro – a clipboard extender.
 I have it running constantly in the background as a kind of a note-taking back-up service, should I need to find something that I had copied at some point and then lost somehow.
 Originally I bought it for cleaning copied text but I actually found that NoteTab was better at that.